 As part of Wilderness Safaris, Damaraland Camp is very involved in conservation.
 They've formed a successful partnership with the local Torra community to proclaim the conservancy and, once again, wildlife is flourishing and poaching has dramatically reduced.
 Combining ancient techniques and modern technology, the camp has been ecologically built using sustainable, biodegradable materials, and green systems have been implemented wherever possible.
 There are many community development projects on the go where you may contribute funding, time or supplies if you choose to.

-By road: Guests may self-drive in 4WD vehicles directly to the camp or to nearby Fonteine Pos in 2WD vehicles.
-No self-drives permitted within the conservancy.
-It’s a four-and-a-half-hour drive from Windhoek via Solitaire.
+By road - Guests may self-drive in 4WD vehicles directly to the camp or to nearby Fonteine Pos in 2WD vehicles.
+No self-drives are permitted within the conservancy.
+It's a four-and-a-half-hour drive from Windhoek via Solitaire.

-By air: Charter flights available to local Damaraland Airstrip, followed by a 25-minute road transfer to camp, depending on stops for wildlife, scenery and photos along the way.
+By air - Charter flights are available to the local Damaraland Airstrip, followed by a 25-minute road transfer to camp, depending on stops for wildlife, scenery and photo-ops along the way.

 Not surprisingly, Damaraland Camp consistently gets rave reviews for its friendly, welcoming staff, excellent food and the most incredible views.
 The calibre of staff is superb and they really will go out of their way to make sure you have the most incredible desert safari experience.

 - All local drinks

 - Twice-daily scheduled camp activities

 - Curio shop purchases